bikeindex/bike_index/README.markdown

 | Caching   | `bin/rake dev:cache` | disabled |
 | [letter_opener](https://github.com/ryanb/letter_opener) | `bin/rake dev:letter_opener` | enabled |

+## Translation

+We are in the process of translating Bike Index!
+When finished we'll link to the translation service here.

+If you modify the translation files (e.g. [config/locales/en.yml]), run `bin/rake prepare_translations` before pushing up.

 ## Testing

 We use [RSpec](https://github.com/rspec/rspec) and